A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 • Aspirin to stop blood clotting

-• Nitroglycerin to reduce chest pain and improve blood flow.
+• Nitroglycerin reduces chest pain and improves blood flow.

 • Oxygen therapy